pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Supervised Machine Learning Regression and Classification/module1.md

 Machine Learning had grown up as a subfield of AI, in order to build intelligent machines

-Machine learn to do things by itself
+Machine learns to do things by itself

 * AGI (Artificial General Intelligence): machines as intelligent as normal people